 In the rest of this series, I share the strategies that have worked for me.
 Circumstances differ, and I have some built-in advantages that you may not, but I’m confident that while you may not get all the way down to a 40-hour week, you will be able to reclaim precious hours for yourself.

-Many of the things I do are recommended by my good friend Angela Watson in her 40 Hour Teacher Workweek Club.
+Many of the things I do are recommended by Angela Watson in her 40 Hour Teacher Workweek Club.
 If you find my articles valuable, you’ll get even more out of Angela’s club.
 She goes into more detail than I do and provides you with tools that will help.
-Check it out, and if it looks appealing, sign up tomorrow.
+Check it out, and if it looks appealing, sign up now.
 It’s an amazing product and a tremendous value.
 If you’re not sure if it’s right for you, take this quiz to see.

 Read the rest of this series: